 Experience and Qualifications:

-• Bachelor's degree from an accredited four-year college required.
-Master's degree in library and information science from a program accredited by the American Library Association (ALA) preferred.
+- Master's degree in library and information science from a program accredited by the American Library Association (ALA) is required.

 Review of applications will begin immediately.
 Interested candidates are invited to submit an application along with cover letter, resume, and references to: